Lucio-Rodrigues/LR-Cybersecurity-Portfolio/README.md

   3) Professional Communication – Clear documentation and reporting, aligned with industry standards.

-Explore, review, and connect with my work — every project reflects my commitment to continuous learning, innovation, and excellence in cybersecurity.
+Explore, review, and connect with my work.
+Every project reflects my commitment to continuous learning, innovation, and excellence in cybersecurity.